onmax/sentimental-analysis/README.md

 This agent will receive the data from agent 1.
 It will use API calls to the Google Cloud API to analyze the data and retrieve the results.

 The results will be converted to an ArrayList<Person>.
 The class Person is defined in package named agents.
-Person has an attribute call List<Sentence>.
+Person has an attribute called sentences of type List<Sentence>.
 The documentation of that class can be found [here](https://cloud.google.com/natural-language/docs/reference/rest/v1/Sentence?hl=es)

 #### Agent 3